theinsideshine/springcloud-insidesound/readme.md

-InsideSound is an application to create albums with songs to listen to,
+InsideSound is an application to create albums with songs to listen to.

 The project is divided into the following parts:
 1) Evaluation of the graphical interface and ecosystems of uS